 This happens with prolonged use of a pacifier and can result in teeth that are crooked or crowded, or even problems with jaw alignment.
 Make sure you follow the guidelines for pacifier use which you can find in our pacifier teeth article.

 If you're wondering when to start brushing baby's teeth, the answer is simple: as soon as the first tooth appears.
 In fact, you can even begin brushing their gums with a silicone finger toothbrush before their first tooth erupts.
 This gets them used to the feeling so they are less likely to resist when you need to brush.

 Make sure your baby's toothbrush has a small head and super soft bristles.
 To find out more about the best toothbrush for your baby or child, read our separate guide which has plenty of product recommendations and reviews.

 You should use a fluoride toothpaste to help protect your child's baby teeth from decay, but only use a smear (about the size of a grain of rice) for children up to age 3, and a pea-sized amount thereafter.
 Using more than the recommended amount increases the chances of them developing fluorosis if they swallow the toothpaste.
-Our children's toothpaste guide has more about how to choose the right product for your baby or child.
+Our kids' toothpaste guide has more about how to choose the right product for your baby or child.

 How to brush baby teeth